 Add a problem

-To add a new problem to OptimalControlProblems, you should follow these steps:
+To add a new problem to OptimalControlProblems, you must follow these steps:

 1. Create a new file in the ext/MetaData directory with the name of your problem, containing the required information about the problem in a dictionary.
 For example, if your problem is called new_problem, create a file named new_problem.jl.
 The dictionary should follow the template: